michalsn/CodeIgniter-AngularJS-App/README.md

-CodeIgniter-AngularJS-App
+CodeIgniter AngularJS App
 =========================

-Sample App based on CodeIgniter and AngularJS
+Sample App based on CodeIgniter and AngularJS.